talwat/lowfi/README.md

 and making sure `$HOME/.cargo/bin` is added to `$PATH`.

+### Release Binaries

+If you're struggling or unwilling to use cargo, you can just download precompiled binaries from the [latest release](https://github.com/talwat/lowfi/releases/latest).

 ### AUR

 If you're on Arch, you can also use the AUR: